-Metronidazole 2 g orally once can be used at any stage of pregnancy, but treatment of trichomoniasis during pregnancy has not been shown to reduce perinatal morbidity.
-The patient should be counseled that treating trichomoniasis might reduce symptoms and might decrease risk of respiratory or genital infection of the newborn, and that deferral of treatment until 37 weeks is an option.
+Metronidazole 500 mg orally twice daily x 7 days can be used at any stage of pregnancy, but treatment of trichomoniasis during pregnancy has not been shown to reduce perinatal morbidity.
+The patient should be counseled that treating trichomoniasis might reduce symptoms and might decrease risk of respiratory or genital infection of the newborn.
 Tinidazole should not be used in pregnancy as the safety is unknown.